Sexual suggestiveness

 Sexual suggestiveness is visual, verbal, written or behavioral material or action with sexual undertones implying sexual intent in order to provoke sexual arousal.

 There are variations in the perception and display of sexual suggestiveness, including but not limited to gender, culture and generation.
 Different cultures and different generations have varying views on what is considered to be sexually suggestive.
-For example, in British culture, it is normal for a woman to wear shorts and bare her legs on a hot, sunny day, but a woman with naked flesh on show would be considered promiscuous in certain cultures around the world.
-For the majority of the 20th century in western culture, it was considered vulgar for women to have their sexual ornaments (breasts) fully on show; in more modern times, this may not be a deviation from the norm.
+For example, in British culture, it is normal for a woman to wear shorts and bare her legs on a hot, sunny day, but a woman with naked flesh exposed would be considered promiscuous in certain cultures around the world.
 In evolutionary terms, sexual suggestiveness is a mode from which sexual mates are gained.
 Therefore, the ability to use sexual suggestiveness effectively is a trait that is part of sexual selection.

-Displays of sexual suggestiveness include things such as; women in swimsuit adverts, sexually-themed music or music with a strong beat meant for dancing, sexting, erotic lingerie or "wolf whistling".
+Displays of sexual suggestiveness include things such as; women in swimsuit adverts, sexually themed music or music with a strong beat meant for dancing, sexting, erotic lingerie or "wolf whistling".
 Sexual suggestiveness may also involve nudity, or the exposure of the nipples, genitals, buttocks or other taboo areas of the body.
 Even a brand name or phrase can be considered to be sexually suggestive if it has strong sexual connotations or undertones.

 In some cases, displays of sexual suggestiveness may be misinterpreted which may lead to dangerous or harmful situations.